preservim/vim-pencil/README.markdown

 enabled by default and can offer many of the same benefits as soft line wrap.

-An exception: if used with popular syntax modules\*, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block.
+An exception: if used with popular syntax modules\*, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block or table.

 Where you need to manually enable/disable autoformat, you can do so with a command: